GorzVPN Setup Guide

 VPN mode:

-Some software and mainly mobile apps allow different routing in VPN mode but it causes DNS leak which affects your privacy.
-However, our own Windows software package doesn't produce any leak in VPN mode.
+Some software and mainly mobile apps allow different routing in VPN mode, however, it causes DNS leak which affects your privacy.
+Our own Windows software package doesn't produce any leak in VPN mode.

 Android

-Download V2rayNG app from Google Play store , or directly from their website: https://github.com/2dust/v2rayNG/releases/latest
+Download V2rayNG app from Google Play store , or directly from their project github.

 Copy your sublink from inside the text file, tap on "+" and select "Import config from Clipboard".